-The additional costs for security at the WEF Annual Meeting 2022 are estimated to amount to around CHF 9 million.
+The additional costs for security at the WEF Annual Meeting 2023 are estimated at around CHF 9 million.

-The Confederation will continue its financial support for security measures at the WEF Annual Meetings from 2022 to 2024, in partnership with the WEF foundation and other stakeholders (the Canton of Graubünden, Davos).
-The WEF foundation has committed to increasing its contributions, while the Confederation will reduce its share from 3/8 to 2/8.
-As such, the WEF foundation will replace the Confederation as the largest contributor in the three-level finance model for security costs.
-This is split between the funding partners as follows: WEF 3/8; Confederation: 2/8, Canton of Graubünden: 2/8; Davos: 1/8;.
+The federal government will continue its financial support for security measures at the WEF Annual Meetings from 2022 to 2024, in partnership with the WEF foundation and other stakeholders (the Canton of Graubünden, Davos).
+The WEF foundation has committed to increasing its contributions, while the federal government will reduce its share from 3/8 to 2/8.
+The WEF foundation will thereby replace the federal government as the largest contributor in the three-level finance model for security costs.
+This is split between the funding partners as follows: WEF: 3/8; Canton of Graubünden: 2/8; Davos: 1/8; federal government: 2/8.
 Klosters will contribute CHF 100,000 to Davos's share of costs.

-Funding details are set out in the Dispatch accompanying the Federal Decree on the deployment of the armed forces to support the Canton of Graubünden with security measures at the World Economic Forum Annual Meetings 2022-2024 in Davos (BBI 2021 435).
+Funding details are set out in the Dispatch accompanying the Federal Decree on the deployment of the armed forces to support the Canton of Graubünden with security measures at the World Economic Forum Annual Meetings 2022-2024 (BBI 2021 435).